Tusharbond12/GroceryStore/README.md

 # Requirements
 Python >= 3.6

-Other packages can be downloaded by executing below command pip install requirements.txt
+Other packages can be downloaded by executing the command
+$ pip install requirements.txt $

 # Database Connection
 To connect with the database rename the sample_config.ini file into config.ini file and add your MongoDB database credentials